layik/layik.github.io/tutorials/datavis/README.md

-Just to show that you do have loads of options and you should not feel pushed to learn a particular method of doing your visualization, we can see how `Bokeh` generates box plots:
+Just to show that you do have loads of options and you should not feel pushed to learn a particular method of doing your visualization, we can see how `Bokeh` generates boxplots:

 ``` r
 # install.packages("rbokeh")